albar965/littlenavmap-manual/src/en/MENUS.rst

 the nearest even 1000 feet (or meter) for westerly flight plans or odd 1000 feet (or meter) for easterly flight plans.
 Adds 500 feet for VFR flight plans.

+The rule can be changed in the options on :ref:`flight-plan`.

 Map Menu
 ~~~~~~~~